bennettrh/Rivian-Sentiment-Analysis/README.md

 - **Sentiment Score:** Overall sentiment score not tied to any specific label.
 - **Sentiment Score and Dummy Variable Interaction Terms:** Interaction terms between sentiment score and positive/negative sentiment labels were included to capture how the effect of sentiment type varies with sentiment score.

+## Assumption Checking
+The logistic regression model operates on several key assumptions that can be tested empirically.
+- **Large Sample Size:** Logistic regression requires a large sample size, with the general rule of thumb being at least 500.
+The dataset consists of 510 articles so this is covered.
+- **Independence of Observations:** Logistic regression requires that observations be independent of one another.
+  - Given historical returns are considered time series data, the data itself must be stationary (constnat in mean and variance over time) for the observations to be considered independent.
+The return data was assessed visually and an Augmented Dickey-Fuller test was performed to confirm the data is stationary.
+  - The way the dataset is structured, multiple articles are assigned to one date and therefore one return.
+This violates the independence assumption but can be partially overcome by using clustered standard errors.
+Clustering standard errors by date ensures that statistical significance of the coefficients is accurate.
+- **Linearity of Independent Variables and Log Odds:** Continuous independent variables should have a linear relationship with the log odds of the dependent variables
+  - A Box-Tidwell test was performed to assess this, and found that the interaction term between the positive sentiment dummy variable and sentiment score bordered on non-linearity.
+This finding indicates a polynomial term may be useful in the model.

+## Model Results and Statistical Inference:

+- **Negative Sentiment is Statistically Insignificant:** This confirms our finding in EDA that negative sentiment does not contribute to return direction.
+- **Sentiment  Score is Statistically Significant and Positive:** This indicates that more overall sentiment regardless of type increases the likelihood that returns will be positive.
+- **Positive Sentiment Score Interaction is Statistically Significant and Negative:** This confirms our finding in EDA that higher sentiment score diminishes the effects of positive sentiment.
+- **Low Log Likelihood and Pseudo R-Squared:** Indicates that much of the phenomenon remains unexplained.
+The effects of sentiment are marginal, even if they are statistically significant.

+Further models with polynomial terms for the positive sentiment score interaction term were tested, but did not meaningfully improve model metrics and dramatically increased coefficient estimates indicating overfitting.

+# Limitations and Further Research
+- Although clustered standard errors corrects for the lack of independence in the errors, the magnitude of the coefficient estimates are likely still off.
+This could be corrected by aggregating sentiment by day, although more than one year of data would be needed given the sample size requirements for logistic regression.
+Finnhub limits access to one year of company news.
+- Using the content of articles rather than article summaries may provide a more accurate measure of sentiment.
+This would require an NLP model that can handle more tokens, as well as access to the contents for the articles pulled.
+- It would be interesting to repeat this experiment for other stocks across other industries to see if the findings hold true.
+Perhaps different industries react differently to market sentiment.